juan-insuasti/insuasti-web/ui/content/blog/hello-world.md

 ---
-title: "Hello World: Starting My Blog Journey"
+title: 'Hello World: Starting My Blog Journey'
-date: "2025-01-15"
+date: '2025-01-15'
-author: "Juan Insuasti"
+author: 'Juan Insuasti'
-excerpt: "Welcome to my blog!
-This is the first post where I share my thoughts on frontend development and web technologies."
+excerpt: 'Welcome to my blog!
+This is the first post where I share my thoughts on frontend development and web technologies.'
-tags: ["ai-generated", "introduction", "frontend", "blog"]
+tags: ['ai-generated', 'introduction', 'frontend', 'blog']
+publish: '2025-01-15'
 ---

 > This content was AI-generated for demonstration purposes, and may not reflect the author's true thoughts or opinions.